 How expensive is mini tennis?

 Starting out at mini tennis isn’t that expensive.
-If you keep a watch out for club open days or the tennis for kids starter courses you can often try your children out to see how they enjoy it.
-With the courses it’s usually 5 or 6 lessons, and at the end they get a free tennis racket.
+If you keep a watch out for club open days or LTA Youth Start courses you can often try your children out to see how they enjoy it.
+With the courses it’s usually 5 or 6 lessons, and they get a free tennis racket.

 Lessons themselves will vary according to the club and area of the country.
-Around here prices for mini red tennis lessons seems to be around £6-8 for a group session each week with you needing to sign up for a term.
-Tots will likely be a bit cheaper because they tend to only be 30-45 minute sessions.
-Our coaches do 1 1/2 hour for mini orange lessons.
+Around here prices for an hour group tennis lesson seems to be around £7-10 with you needing to sign up for a term of lessons (some clubs charge more for non-members).
+Tots/Blue will likely be a bit cheaper because they tend to only be 30-45 minute sessions.
+Our coaches do 1 1/2 hour for mini orange and green lessons, but that’s unusual.
+Those playing in teams, sometimes get performance squad options for extra practice.

 A British tennis number is free for under 11s and then it’s nominal to join the LTA for juniors.

 Joining a tennis club will vary in cost.
-Small clubs for juniors can be under £20 a year; for most team tennis you will need to be affiliated to the team and a member of the club that you are playing for.
+Small clubs for juniors can be under £20 a year.
 Larger clubs will likely give discounts for juniors if adults are members, or you could be looking at over £50 for junior membership stand-alone.
+To play team tennis you will need to be affiliated to the team and a member of the club that you are playing for.

-Lessons are usually run out of clubs because of court space, but often you can have lessons as a non-member but for a slightly increased price.
+Lessons are usually run out of clubs because of court space, but some clubs you can have lessons as a non-member but for a slightly increased price.

-At mini red level you don’t need an expensive racket and most coaches will supply rackets if needed.
-But rackets don’t need to be expensive, with as you can buy smaller rackets at Sports Direct or Amazon.
+Playing mini tennis, you don’t need an expensive racket and most coaches will supply rackets if needed.
+But rackets don’t need to be expensive, and you can buy smaller rackets at Sports Direct or Amazon for children starting out.

-Team tennis doesn’t cost a lot either other than transport and maybe a small fee if you’re at a set central venue.
+Team tennis doesn’t cost a lot either other than transport and maybe a small match fee if you’re at a set central venue.
 But our summer league doesn’t cost anything for away matches, other than petrol, and home matches only cost minimal refreshments for the away team.
-Our club courts are free to play on.
+Our club courts are free to play on for club members.

 Find out more about tennis for kids